Thinking of converting your halogen headlamps to HID or LED?

-An "HID kit" consists of HID ballasts and bulbs for retrofitting into a halogen headlamp.
+An "HID kit" or "LED conversion" consists of HID ballasts and bulbs (or "LED bulbs") for retrofitting into a halogen headlamp.
 Kits for replacement of standard round or rectangular sealed-beam headlamps usually include a poor-quality replaceable-bulb headlight lens-reflector unit that's not safe or legal even when equipped with the intended (usually H4) halogen bulb.
 Often, these products are advertised using the name of a reputable lighting company ("Real Philips kit!
 Real Osram kit!
-Real Hella kit!") to try to give the potential buyer the illusion of legitimacy.
+Real Hella kit!
+Real Cree LEDs!", etc) to try to give the potential buyer the illusion of legitimacy.
 On rare occasion, some of the components in these kits did start out as legitimate HID headlight bulbs made by reputable companies, but they are modified (hacked) by the "HID kit" suppliers, and they aren't being put to their designed or intended use.
 Reputable companies like Philips, Osram, Hella, etc. never endorse this kind of hacked usage of their products.
 Nevertheless, it's easy to get "HID kits" from China bearing the (unauthorised, counterfeit) brands of major, reputable companies.
 See this page for just a few examples of the many packaging options offered by just one Chinese maker of "HID kits".

 Halogen headlamps and HID headlamps require very different optics to produce a safe and effective—not to mention legal—beam pattern.
 How come?
 Because of the very different characteristics of the two kinds of light source.